nextgenthemes/advanced-responsive-video-embedder/README.txt

 - [x] Create a Features Table?
 - [ ] Comparison with other Plugins (Table?)
 - [ ] Write docs about how to use iframe for not supported providers.
-- [ ] How to manage beta versions with WordPress.org and the EDD Software licensing plugin (for the Pro Version)
 - [ ] WordPress Language Pack thing
-- [ ] Get rid of globals in PHP Code
 - [ ] Consider writing JS create URL querys for embed customization (for use in shortcode creator dialog but also easy to use independant)

  [16]: https://github.com/nextgenthemes/advanced-responsive-video-embedder/issues/16